2013 South American Rugby Championship "A"

-The 2013 South American Rugby Championship (Confederación Sudamericana de Rugby (CONSUR) Championship) Division A will double as a 2015 Rugby World Cup qualifier.
-The matches will be held in Montevideo, Uruguay and Temuco, Chile between 27 April and 4 May 2013.
+The 2013 South American Rugby Championship (Confederación Sudamericana de Rugby (CONSUR) Championship) Division A doubled as a 2015 Rugby World Cup qualifier.
+The matches were held in Montevideo, Uruguay and Temuco, Chile between 27 April and 4 May 2013.

 Argentina already qualified for the 2015 Rugby World Cup, after being quarter-finalists at the 2011 Rugby World Cup.
-The highest place team after Argentina will progress to a playoff with the losing team in the North America playoff, either Canada or the US.
+The highest place team after Argentina would progress to a playoff with the losing team in the North America playoff, either Canada or the US.

-Argentina, Uruguay and Chile have qualified for this tournament, after finishing in the top three of the 2012 edition.
+Argentina, Uruguay and Chile qualified for this tournament, after finishing in the top three of the 2012 edition.
 The fourth spot went to Brazil, decided by a playoff between the 4th placed team at the 2012 South American Rugby Championship "A" (Brazil) and the 2012 South American Rugby Championship "B" champions (Paraguay).

 Standings

 Pre-tournament rankings are in parentheses.